openstack/ironic/doc/source/admin/raid.rst

 Target RAID configuration
 -------------------------
 This is the desired RAID configuration on the bare metal node.
-Using Ironic CLI or REST API, the operator sets ``target_raid_config`` field of the node.
+Using the OpenStackClient CLI (or REST API), the operator sets ``target_raid_config`` field of the node.
 The target RAID configuration will be applied during manual cleaning.

 Target RAID configuration is a dictionary having ``logical_disks`` as the key.
 The value for the ``logical_disks`` is a list of JSON